1 dead and 13 injured after semitrailer intentionally crashed into Texas public safety office

-BRENHAM, Texas (AP) — A Texas semitrailer driver rammed a stolen 18-wheeler though the front a public safety building where his renewal for a commercial driver’s license had been rejected, killing one person and injuring 13 others, authorities said Friday.
+BRENHAM, Texas (AP) — A Texas semitrailer driver rammed a stolen 18-wheeler through the front of a public safety building where his renewal for a commercial driver’s license had been rejected, killing one person and injuring 13 others, authorities said Friday.

 The intentional crash into the single-story brick building off a highway in Brenham, a rural town outside of Houston, littered debris in the parking lot and left a gaping hole in the entrance.
 The crash damaged the front of the red semitrailer, which was hauling materials on a flatbed.

+After crashing into the building the first time, the driver backed up the truck with the intention of smashing it again before being detained, Brenham Mayor Atwood Kenjura said.

+“It’s unfortunate that we are here gathered for a really senseless tragedy,” Kenjura said.

-The driver — identified as Clenard Parker, 42 — was pulled out of the truck by authorities after smashing into a Texas Department of Public Safety office that issues driver's licenses.
+The driver — identified as Clenard Parker, 42 — was pulled out of the truck by authorities at the Texas Department of Public Safety office.
 Authorities say Parker was taken into custody but did not say which charges he would face.

-“It's unfortunate that we are here gathered for a really senseless tragedy,” Brenham Mayor Atwood Kenjura said.

-After crashing into the building the first time, he had backed up with the intention of doing it again before he was detained, Kenjura said.
+On Thursday, Parker was told by employees at the office that he would not be eligible to renew his commercial driver's license, Texas Department of Public Safety Sgt.
+Justin Ruiz said.
+He did not elaborate as to why Parker's renewal was rejected.

+One employee in the building was trapped “for a period of time” after the crash but no one who worked at the driver's license officer suffered serious injuries, Republican state Sen. Lois Kolkhorst said.

-Of those injured, two people were flown to CHI St. Joseph's Hospital in Bryan, one was flown to Memorial Hermann in Houston and three people were transported to Baylor Scott and White in Brenham but have since been released.
-Eight people were treated on the scene.
+Following the crash, two people were flown to a hospital in Bryan and another to Houston.
+Three people were transported to local hospitals but later released, and eight people others were treated on the scene.

-Republican state Sen. Lois Kolkhorst said in the statement that no DPS staff suffered serious injuries and one staffer was trapped “for a period of time” in the building.

-Texas DPS officials said in a social media post on X that the crash happened at the agency's office in Brenham, Texas, located about 75 miles (120 kilometers) west of Houston and requested people avoid the area to clear the way for responding medical personnel.
+A heavy presence of police surrounded the building and drivers were urged to steer clear of the area on Friday.
+Brenham, a city of about 19,000 residents, is about 80 miles (128 kilometers) miles west of Houston.

 The Texas Department of Public Safety is a sprawling agency and one of the largest state law enforcement operations in the country.
 It includes troopers who are a central part of a massive border security operation on the U.S.-Mexico border as well as the Texas Rangers, the state’s top criminal investigators.
 But the department also has offices across the state that issue driver’s licenses.